Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 By utilising Open Real Time Classification Model, you acknowledge and accept the rights and permissions granted under the relevant license.
 Exercise caution when relying on, publishing, downloading, or otherwise using Open Real Time Classification Model  or any generated outputs.

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

 > [!TIP]
 > Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

 > [!WARNING]
 > Urgent info that needs immediate user attention to avoid problems.